 Grilled Chicken with Balsamic Vinegar close-up photo of chicken on plate with arugula salad.

-For this week’s Friday Favorites pick, I’m reminding you about this amazingly delicious Grilled Chicken with Balsamic Vinegar!
-Years ago when I was the teacher’s association president I made this chicken for a district insurance committee meeting, and people loved it.
-Then several years later I saw someone who had eaten it that day and she asked me for the recipe.
+This amazingly delicious Grilled Chicken with Balsamic Vinegar is the recipe I’m reminding you about for this week’s Friday Favorites pick!
+And many years ago when I was the teacher’s association president I made this chicken for a district insurance committee meeting.
+People loved it, and then several years later I saw someone who had eaten it that day and she asked me for the recipe!

-If you serve a recipe and someone still remembers it years later, you know it’s a good recipe, right?
-And this is a grilled chicken recipe that has literally been a hit with every person I’ve ever made it for.
+If you serve a recipe and someone still remembers it years later, you know it’s a very good recipe, right?
+This balsamic grilled chicken recipe is still a hit every time I make it.
+And grilling season is finally here again, which always makes me happy!

 What ingredients do you need for this recipe?